What we’re reading now

-Whether you’re whizzing off to a sun-lounger in far-flung climes this month or simply curling up on your sofa trying to zone out our abysmal British ‘summer’, you’ll be needing a good book to lose yourself in.
-You can’t beat a word-of-mouth literary recommendation so here’s what the Muddy HQ crew will be reading on their holidays in the coming weeks.
-What’s that – little Johnny’s scraped his knee by the swimming pool?
-Hang on, just need to finish this chapter…
+Whether you’re whizzing off to a sun-lounger in far-flung climes over the coming months or simply curling up on your sofa trying to zone out our abysmal British weather, you’ll be needing a good book to lose yourself in.
+You can’t beat a word-of-mouth literary recommendation so here’s what we have on our reading lists at Muddy HQ.
+Let me know if you read any of them!

 Hot Milk by Deborah Levy – chosen by founder Hero Brown

-I could pretend I’m taking this to Croatia next week because it was Booker shortlisted last year but actually I’ve chosen it purely on the basis that it’s the novel that’s cropped up more than any other on my Instagram feed this summer.
-Everyone I know seems to be reading it (and styling it cutely on a sunlounger, next to a glass of rosé, of course).
-It explores the relationship between a mother and her grown-up daughter, who arrive in a sultry, Spanish coastal resort seeking treatment for the former’s mysterious paralysis.
+True, it was Booker shortlisted last year but actually I’ve chosen it purely on the basis that it’s the novel that cropped up more than any other on my Instagram feed this summer (shallow, moi?)
+Everyone I know seems to be reading it.
+The book explores the relationship between a mother and her grown-up daughter, who arrive in a sultry, Spanish coastal resort seeking treatment for the former’s mysterious paralysis.
 I’ve seen reviewers compare it to Virginia Woolf so that’s me sold.

 Yesterday by Felicia Yap – chosen by associate editor Kerry Potter